FredrikGordh/master-thesis-text-to-SQL/README.md

 Given the importance of the financial sector, we conducted a detailed evaluation of the models on the financial domain subset of BIRD-Bench.

 ## Results
+To view our results of the experiments, please see our master's thesis paper or the published research paper.
 The results of our evaluations